A pedestrian crossing can mean a number of different facilities which include -

 Pedestrian Light Controlled Crossing, now superseded by the puffin crossing.

 Pedestrians should not start to cross if the green man is flashing.
-We no longer install Pelicans as the newer Puffin crossings provide a better facility for pedestrians.
+We no longer install Pelicans.
+The newer Puffin crossings provide a better facility for pedestrians.